pingcap/docs-cn/ticdc/ticdc-open-api.md

 | `mounter_worker_num` | `INT` type.
 The mounter thread number.
 (Optional) |
 | `sink_config` | The configuration parameters of sink.
 (Optional) |

 The meaning and format of `changefeed_id`, `start_ts`, `target_ts`, and `sink_uri` are the same as those described in the [Use `cdc cli` to create a replication task](/ticdc/manage-ticdc.md#create-a-replication-task) document.
 For the detailed description of these parameters, see this document.
+Note that when you specify the certificate path in `sink_uri`, make sure you have uploaded the corresponding certificate to the corresponding TiCDC server.

 Some other parameters in the above table are described further as follows.

 `force_replicate`: This parameter defaults to `false`.
 When it is specified as `true`, TiCDC tries to forcibly replicate tables that do not have a unique index.